-If it is your first time having your legs waxed, it would be best to go to a professional.
+If it is your first time having your legs waxed, make an appointment to go to a reputable salon.
 You’ll know that the technique used is correct, and you’ll learn what to expect from someone who does it all the time.
-Having a professional wax your legs will be less painful than a how waxing, due to the experience level.
+Having a professional wax your legs will be less painful than a home waxing, due to the experience level.
 They know how to properly do the procedure and could use various techniques to make it less painful for you.

-Although there are lots of waxing kits for home use, you may not want to start out using them.
-Get some experience with a professional before you dive in on your own — particularly if we’re talking a bikini wax.
+Although there are lots of No products found. for home use, you may not want to start out using them.
+Get some experience with a salon professional before you dive in on your own — particularly if we’re talking a bikini wax.

-It’s true that you’ll eventually get the hang of waxing your own legs.
+Sure, you can eventually get the hang of waxing your own legs.
 It’s not hard, and it’s way cheaper!
-But the first time for someone who knows what they are doing.
+But the first time or two, go to someone who knows what they are doing.

 Help the wax easily remove the hair follicles from your body by using body scrubs .